Part 10. The First Time I Died

 We didn’t see him for another twenty-four hours.

 Meantime, the friends began arriving.
 I’d met most of the guys when they’d come to Key West for our wedding, so I wasn’t my usual socially awkward self.
 Nicole is one of those people with an overabundance of the hospitality gene.
-She was knee deep in an uncomfortable pregnancy, but still turned on the immense charm she reserved for company.
+She was knee deep in an uncomfortable pregnancy, but still turned on the immense reserves of charm she reserved for company.

 Friends kept showing up with desserts.
 Some assembled in the living room and others drifted to the large back deck, which had a beautiful view of the Ortiz Mountains.